Rachel Drummond, MEd

 Anyone interested in specializing in one of the subfields of forensic science such as DNA analysis or toxicology or pursuing future leadership opportunities has much to gain from enrolling in a master’s degree program in forensic science.

 Aspiring forensic scientists can be pleased to know that the projected career growth is trending positively.
-In May 2022, the US Bureau of Labor Statistics (BLS 2022) predicted an 11 percent rate of growth for forensic science technicians, which is much faster than the national average for all occupations.
-An estimated 2,000 forensic science technician jobs will be created nationally between 2021 and 2031 and the median annual salary for this occupation is $61,930.
+The US Bureau of Labor Statistics (BLS 2024) predicted a 14 percent rate of growth for forensic science technicians, which is much faster than the national average for all occupations (4 percent).
+An estimated 2,500 forensic science technician jobs will be created nationally between 2023 and 2033 and the median annual salary for this occupation is $64,940.

 It is worth noting that salaries for master’s degree holders may be higher depending on several factors such as position responsibilities, employer, years of experience, and cost of living of a particular area.